Skip to main content

 Find more inspiration at ianflemingshop.com.

-The James Bond Book Club: The Lifeline
+The James Bond Book Club For December 2025 Is The Lifeline

 Welcome to our very first James Bond Book Club selection, The Lifeline.
 This month we’re shining a spotlight on a classic thriller first published in 1946 by Faber.
 It’s an essential read if you’re a fan of Ian Fleming’s work or love a smart, original, fast-paced spy story.